ckinson/Autism-Project/README.md

 - Create addition a Alexa response, targeting different personas
     - Consider
         - Patient - "Hi Carl, you need to move location"
-        - Carers - "Carl is in trouble you need to contact him, it's his Body "
+        - Carers - "Carl is in trouble you need to contact him, it's his Body Temp "
         - Family - " Carl is fine, but could do with you calling him"
 - Consider increase the Data set
     - Noise, Light (this will require creating a simple data set)